khimo/khimo.github.io/bli-guides/_01-setup-bli-pro/08-cameras.md

 ---
-title: Cameras
+title: Cameras Integration Guide
 layout: pagetoc
 ---

-# Cameras Integration Guide

 BeoLiving Intelligence (BLI) provides robust support for IP cameras.
 However, the integration process can be complex due to the unique configuration required for each camera provider.
 This guide will help you understand the requirements and steps for integrating IP cameras with BLI.

-## Camera Compatibility Criteria
+#### Camera Compatibility Criteria

 For a camera to be compatible with BLI, it must meet the following criteria: